jeremymatthewwerner/trip-planner-gpt-airbnb/README.md

 This project consists of:

 1. **API Backend**: A FastAPI application that provides endpoints for:
-   - Searching Airbnb listings (using RapidAPI)
+   - Searching listings (using RapidAPI)
    - Finding attractions at destinations
    - Creating personalized trip itineraries